Fred Tuilagi

-Fred Tuilagi (born 9 June 1997) is a rugby union player for Chinnor RFC in the RFU National 1 League, the third tier of English domestic rugby, he previously played for Leicester Tigers in Premiership Rugby.
+Fred Tuilagi (born 9 June 1997) is a rugby union player for Bedford Blues in the English RFU Championship.
+He previously played for AS Bédarrides and Leicester Tigers in Premiership Rugby.
 Tuilagi is the son of former Leicester and St Helens winger Freddie Tuilagi and is the second generation of the Tuilagi family to play professional rugby.
 He primarily plays at Number 8 but can play at Blindside flanker if required.

 He is eligible for both England and Samoa but has played for neither team at any level.
+He was named in the Samoa squad for the 2024 July International Tests.

 Career

 Youth

 As a youth he played for Hinckley RFC, where his uncle Manu played too, and was a prop originally before being switched to the backrow when he came through the Tigers Academy.
 His older brother, Brian, was an academy graduate but moved to the Saracens Development team and now plays for US Dax.
 Tuilagi originally played prop before moving to back row in his later teens.